 State Tax Credits

-Net metering laws vary across the nation, and no two states’ policies look exactly the same.
-The rate at which a utility pays for your excess energy will be the largest factor in a net metering policy.

-Some credit customers at the retail rate, while others offer lower-value credits.
+Net metering laws vary across the nation and no two states’ policies look exactly the same.
+Some laws credit customers at the retail rate, while others offer lower-value credits.

-Solar tends to be more popular in states with favorable net metering laws, as the incentive shortens a solar installation’s payback period and yields a higher return on investment.
+Solar tends to be more popular in states with favorable net metering laws, as the incentive shortens your solar panel payback period and yields a higher return on investment.

 The exact form of these exemptions will vary depending on the state.
 For example, a popular California solar incentive called the “Active Solar Energy System Property Tax Exclusion” ensures that adding solar panels doesn’t raise homeowner property taxes.
-Currently, 36 states offer some form of property tax exemptions for solar or other renewable energy systems.2
+Currently, 36 states offer some form of property tax exemption for solar or other renewable energy systems.2

 Sales Tax Exemptions

 Depending on the state, your solar power system may also be exempt from sales tax.
 Most states have sales taxes hovering around 4 to 7%, which means homeowners could save over $1,000 on an average-sized solar system.

 Currently, 25 states offer sales tax exemptions for the purchase of solar equipment.3